cfpb/design-manual/identity/typography.md

 To learn more, refer to the [http://www.section508.gov](http://www.section508.gov).

-[This color contrast tool] is a useful resource for testing the compliance of any color combination.
+[This color contrast tool](http://accessibility.oit.ncsu.edu/tools/color-contrast/) is a useful resource for testing the compliance of any color combination.

-**Important note:** This CSS is dependent on using the standard CFPB web font code as seen in [web fonts] or [cfpb-bp].
-It also assumes a base font-size of 16px (unchanged from the default in most browsers).

 </div>